Chart Color Schemes

 Landsdale's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Health outcomes data shows excellent results across Landsdale, with both younger and older age groups experiencing low prevalence of common health conditions.
+Health outcomes data shows excellent results across Landsdale, with both young and elderly age cohorts experiencing low prevalence of common health conditions.
 Approximately 59% of the total population (10,358 people) has private health cover, compared to 53.8% in Greater Perth.

 The most prevalent medical conditions are asthma and mental health issues, affecting 6.1 and 5.5% of residents respectively.
-A total of 79.9% of residents report being completely free from medical ailments, compared to 73.0% in Greater Perth.
-Landsdale has 8.5% of its population aged 65 and over (1,504 people), which is lower than the 13.6% in Greater Perth.
-However, health outcomes among seniors require more attention than those of the broader population.
+A total of 79.9% of residents report being free from medical ailments, compared to 73.0% in Greater Perth.
+Landsdale has 8.5% of its population aged 65 and over (1,504 people), lower than the 13.6% in Greater Perth.
+Health outcomes among seniors require particular attention despite the overall strong results.

 Frequently Asked Questions - Health